borgmatic-collective/borgmatic/docs/how-to/run-arbitrary-borg-commands.md

  * Unlike normal borgmatic actions that support JSON, the `borg` action will not disable certain borgmatic logs to avoid interfering with JSON output.
  * <span class="minilink minilink-addedin">Prior to version 1.8.0</span>
-   borgmatic implicitly supplied the repository/archive name to Borg for you (based on your borgmatic configuration or the `borgmatic borg --repository`/`--archive` arguments)—which meant you couldn't specify the repository/archive directly in the Borg command.
+   borgmatic implicitly injected the repository/archive arguments on the Borg command-line for you (based on your borgmatic configuration or the `borgmatic borg --repository`/`--archive` arguments)—which meant you couldn't specify the repository/archive directly in the Borg command.
 Also, in these older versions of borgmatic, the `borg` action didn't work for any Borg commands like `borg serve` that do not accept a repository/archive name.
  * <span class="minilink minilink-addedin">Prior to version 1.7.13</span> Unlike
    other borgmatic actions, the `borg` action captured (and logged) all output, so interactive prompts and flags like `--progress` dit not work as expected.